 New students for fall quarter must register for their initial quarter during the New Student Orientation held each summer.
-(See "Orientation," on page 26.)
+(See "Orientation," on page 27.)

 If you are a degree-seeking freshman, you must contact the Student Success Center.
 Staff there help you obtain an advisor who assists you in planning your schedule.
-The approval signature of the academic advisor is required of degree-seeking freshmen with fewer than 45 credit hours earned.
+The approval of the academic advisor is required of degree-seeking freshmen with fewer than 45 credit hours earned.
 (See page 26 for more information on the Student Success Center.)

 Continuing or returning students may register for subsequent quarters during any registration period.
+Mandatory advising is also required of students becoming juniors and seniors.
+See academic department for details.
 (Dates are found in the Academic Calendar, beginning on page 10.)